oss-generic/process/docs/ReviewingPrs.md

 1. Approve or request changes at the end of the review.
    * If changes are needed, choose `Request changes`.
-     Also change the status label to `s.Ongoing`.
    * Else, choose `Approve`.
-If you are the main reviewer, change status to `s.ToMerge`.

    > Do not use `Approve` unless you are fully satisfied with the current state of the PR. <br>
        i.e. NOT allowed: `Let me approve this first while you fix the remaining minor problems`.

+1. If you are the last reviewer to review the current iteration (i.e. no more pending reviews for the current iteration), change the status label as follows:

+   * If any of the reviewers have requested changes, change the status label to `s.Ongoing`.
+   * Else, change status to `s.ToMerge`.

 ## Tips for reviewers